 Work-Study students are limited to a maximum of 20 hours per week.

-If you have been awarded a TEACH Grant you must complete TEACH Grant counseling and an Agreement to Serve each academic year.
+If you are interested in a Federal TEACH Grant you must complete TEACH Grant counseling and an Agreement to Serve each academic year, then you must notify the Financial Aid office when completed.
 Complete the TEACH Grant steps here.

 The TEACH Grant program is a program of study that is designed to prepare you to teach as a highly qualified teacher in a high-need field, which leads to a master's degree and teaching credential.
 Claremont Graduate University participates in the TEACH Grant Program; contact the Teacher Education Department directly to verify your eligibility.